 This site is owned and maintained by Maggie Harnew.
-I am a specialist study coach at Abingdon and Witney College where, for the past eighteen years, I have used the site as a resource in my literacy, numeracy, ESOL, study / language / dyslexia support, and Functional Skills classes.
+I was a specialist study coach at Abingdon and Witney College for twenty one years and used the site as a resource in my literacy, numeracy, ESOL, study / language / dyslexia support, and Functional Skills classes.
 Resources on the site once reflected whatever subjects and levels I was teaching.
 However, I am delighted to say that there are now so many brilliant contributors that I barely have time to write my own resources!

 Find out more about the development of the site on the History page.

 The site is non-profit making and is maintained in my free time at home.
 I pay all the hosting and domain fees myself – although thanks must go to Fonant, who now host and develop the site, for their generous terms.

 All resources on this site are accessible without registration and can be used freely for teaching purposes.
 They cannot be used for profit or placed on other web sites.
 Resources have the contributor’s name on every page and their copyright remains with the author.
 Those with no author’s name are, unless otherwise stated, copyright Maggie Harnew.